ronfak/BD-JB-Fak/README.md

 No this won't work at PS5.

 Here’s your updated guide with **shahrilnet** and **null\_ptr** added to the end of the credits:
+Here’s your **updated guide** with the extra note about sending `Lapse.jar` when using `RemoteJarLoader-1.1.iso` added in the relevant spots.

 ---